TracyZ18/Python/covid-19/README.md

 03/26 : The linear increase in recent dates likely attributes to the limited testing conducted per day. - Note by me (not authority)

+03/29 : In days that lack recovered cases data, used previous day's count instead. - Note by me